Can you believe it? Ten years?

 Here are just a few of the things that will be different for 2018:

-There’s a Post-Conference instead of a Pre-Conference.
+– There’s a Reflection Rally instead of a Pre-Conference.
 Nothing wrong with the Pre-Con – people loved it.
 But so much of learning is connected to meta-cognition and we want to encourage more thinking about thinking.
-So . . . after two days of learning, you get a free half-day of facilitated deep reflection.
+So . . . after two days of learning, we’re settling in for half-day of facilitated deep reflection and sharing.